 Medina of Fes

 Medina of Fes is on the list of UNESCO World Heritage Sites in Morocco in 1981.
 Fes is a cultural and scientific city in Morocco.
 Its old walled Medina is home to monumental buildings that the Idriss dynasty founded during 808 A.D.
 Therefore, Medina is famous for being the oldest university of Al- Qarawiyyin.
 Besides, it is home to religious schools, like the 14th-century Bou Inania and Al Attarin madrasa.
 Moreover, the Chouara Tannery is the largest of the three tanneries in Fez.
 Finally, the Medina has many ancient monuments that make it among the world Heritage Sites in Morocco.
-If you want to start your tours from Fes, you will visit most of these Unescos sites.
+If you want to start your tours from Fes, you will then visit most of these Unescos sites.

 Medina of Marrakech

 UNESCO inscribed Medina on the World Heritage list in 1985.
 Its attractive monuments date back to the 1060s when Almoravids founded Marrakech.
 Marrakech also takes the names of the Red City.
 It is because of the red earth that Almoravids used for bricks to construct the city.
 Marrakech is one of the popular tourist destinations in Morocco.
 It is a famous square time ( Jemaa El-Fna) an open-air theatre that attracts tourists’ attention.
 Moreover, Koutoubia Mosque, Gardens, El Badi Palace, and Ben Youssef Madrasa are the main tourist attractions that one has to explore during tours from Marrakech.

 Ait Ben Haddou Kasbah